 With your support, we can reduce loneliness in later life for even more isolated older people like Pamela.

 This spectacular half marathon takes in some of the best sights the capital has to offer.
-You'll pass through four of London's Royal Parks - Hyde Park, Green Park, St James' Park and Kensington Gardens - and past famous sites like Buckingham Palace, the London Eye and the Royal Albert Hall Want to be part of it all?
-We'd love to have you on board!
-To learn more about how your fundraising will help to change lives and connect our older gen...
+You'll pass through four of London's Royal Parks - Hyde Park, Green Park, St James' Park and Kensington Gardens - and past famous sites like Buckingham Palace, the London Eye and the Royal Albert Hall Why choose Team MHA?
+As part of our team you’ll receive fantastic support from the moment you sign up, all to way the finish line.
+We’ll also provide...